 For long stays, Airbnb is usually the better choice.
 Many properties come equipped with all of the amenities you would need for day-to-day living including a full kitchen with utensils, a washer and dryer, and a desk and chair.
 Basic hotel rooms don’t offer these types of amenities.

 Many Airbnb hosts also offer weekly and monthly discounts.
-For example, you might receive a 10% discount if you stay for a week.
-You might receive a 20-50% discount if you stay for a month.
+For example, you might receive a 20-50% discount if you stay for a month.
 Staying in an Airbnb long-term is usually cheaper than staying in a hotel long-term.
-Of course, many hotels also offer weekly and monthly discounts if you ask.

 Winner: Airbnb is better for longer stays.
 Hotels are better for short stays.

-Airbnbs can provide a more pleasant place to spend time.
+Airbnbs can provide a more homey atmosphere.
 When you stay in an Airbnb, you usually stay in an apartment, condo, or house that is designed to be lived in.
-Most properties have a kitchen full of appliances, a living area, a dining area, a bedroom, and a bathroom.
-The room may have decorations, artwork, and even homey touches like houseplants.
+Most properties have a kitchen, a living area, a dining area, a bedroom, and a bathroom.
+The room may even have homey touches like houseplants.
 This makes you feel at home.

 Airbnbs are often larger than hotel rooms as well.
 Many people turn studio and one bedroom apartments into Airbnbs.
 You’ll feel like you have your own space to live in.
 In addition, you’ll be staying in a residential area.
 Your neighbors will be locals.
 This can add to the atmosphere.
 It feels a bit more authentic.

 You can also find unique accommodation experiences on Airbnb.
 For example, there are hosts renting out yurts, houseboats, treehouses, and other interesting properties.
 If you’re looking to stay somewhere different, you’ll find it on Airbnb.